sohelshaikh01/Full_Backend/This.md

 it is better approach to write another controllers for file
 - Check Middlewares: User login, Multer.

-## Understand the subscription schema

-Video No 18:
+## Understand the subscription schema --- Video No 18:

 Understanding how subcription login work
 How to get channel Subscribers
 How to get subscribed channel of user

-## Learn MongoDB Aggregation pipelines

-Video No 19:
+## Learn MongoDB Aggregation pipelines --- Video No 19:

 Understanding pipelines
 Created getUserChannelProfile controller

+## How to write sub pipelines and routes --- Video No 20

+Write subpipelines
+- For getting User watch History
+- We store video ids in array in user documents

+- Added GetWatchHistory Controller

 <!-- authmiddleware is used to get user and takes userId from it -->